 And because this is within the city limits of Napa, the tasting room is not confined to the same regulations as if they were in the county.
 However, while in the city limits, this is certainly not an urban tasting room (about a 10 minute drive to downtown).
 Several other perks of being within the confines of the city include being open to the public by walk-in and serving wine by the glass or bottle.
 A variety of charcuterie and assorted snacks can be purchased to complement their wines.
 If the weather permits, guests can enjoy wine outdoors under the confines of an extended roof.

 The focus of the tastings is on both their Expression and Prime Solum wines.
-Expression wines focus on single vineyard cooler weather grown varietals – primarily from vineyards that Bill developed and or managed.
+Expression wines focus on single vineyard cooler weather grown varieties – primarily from vineyards that Bill developed and or managed.
 The Expression wines are made in Sonoma County but are sourced from premium vineyards in Sonoma County (latitude 38) and Mendocino County (latitude 39).
-These are wines from Burgundian varietals.
-The Prime Solum wines (first vintage) are from the family owned estate vineyard, Broken Rock and select other Napa based vineyards – these wines are made at a winery the Hill family has managed for years located in downtown Napa and focus on Bordeaux red varietals.
+These are wines from Burgundian varieties.
+The Prime Solum wines (first vintage) are from the family owned estate vineyard, Broken Rock and select other Napa based vineyards – these wines are made at a winery the Hill family has managed for years located in downtown Napa and focus on Bordeaux red varieties.

 Solum is a term associated with soil science referring to both surface and subsoil layers – Prime Solum refers to premium terroir.
 Bill’s winemaking preferences are to express specific vineyard sites – his wines are about the place and are not about manipulation.
 He tends to also prefer cooler weather sites.